chimera-kube/chimera-admission/README.md

 Chimera Policies can be configured via environment variables.
-The `chimera-admission` controller takes care of forwarding the environment variables from the host system to the WASM runtime.
+The `chimera-admission` controller takes care of forwarding the environment variables from the host system to the Wasm runtime.

 The controller automatically forwards all the environment variables that have the `CHIMERA_EXPORT_` prefix.
 These environment variables are forwarded